 Excess tissue of the upper lids can affect peripheral vision or lead to a sensation of heaviness of the upper lids leading to tired feeling particularly late in the day.

 The excess tissue is often eyelid skin compounded by weakening of the structures of the eyelid and advancement of orbital fat into the upper lid.

-A thorough understanding of eyelid structure and function means an oculoplastic surgeon can address each contributory factor required for optimal functional and aesthetic outcomes.
+A thorough understanding of eyelid structure and function means an ophthalmologist with a special interest in oculoplastic surgery can address each contributory factor required for optimal functional and aesthetic outcomes.

 Correction involves surgical removal of skin of an appropriate site and contour, removal or repositioning of eyelid and orbital fat as well as reformation of the skin crease to give a natural and youthful appearance to the upper lid whilst removing tissue affecting vision and eyelash irritation.